List of De Havilland Canada Dash 8 operators

-The De Havilland Canada DHC-8, previously the Bombardier Dash 8, is a regional turboprop aircraft that was previously delivered in three size categories, typically seating from 37 passengers (DHC-8-100) to 90 passengers (DHC-8-400).
+The De Havilland Canada Dash 8, previously the Bombardier Dash 8, is a regional turboprop aircraft that was previously delivered in three size categories, typically seating from 37 passengers (DHC-8-100) to 90 passengers (DHC-8-400).
 Only the larger DHC-8-400 model remained in production until 2021.
 The following lists both former and current operators.

 Unfilled orders

 As of early 2021, De Havilland announced the suspension of production after a backlog of 19 aircraft had been completed.
 As of December 2018, the following customers had outstanding orders listed:

 Civil operators

+Figures for Canadian operators are correct as of 10 February 2025.
+The reference includes one DHC-8-102 operated by Hawkair Aviation Services.
+However, the airline ceased operations in 2016, the certificate of registration was cancelled and the aircraft is not listed below with current operators.